FlameFractal/blog/_posts/2016-07-07-set-up-a-fast-way-to-blog.md

 ---
-layout:post
+layout: post
-title:Set up a fast way to Blog
+title: Set up a fast way to Blog
 subtitle:
-category:Dev
+category: Dev
-tags:terminal, git
+tags: [terminal, git, blog]
 ---

 So a couple of days ago, I moved from wordpress to a Jekyll based blog.
 I didn't migrate all the data except a couple of posts.